 ‘He was a good man and a good husband and he felt for the world like he felt for his family.’

 In one of his later novels Sam in the Morning (1965) Sid presciently anticipates the times in which his work will fall out of fashion.
 ‘Not to care is the mark of the new aristocracy’ says Sam Rowlands, his hero on the make, down South.
-But it was not just that Sid cared – (in a notoriously bitchy trade few authors can have inspired quite
+But it was not just that Sid cared – (in a notoriously bitchy trade few authors can have inspired quite so much respect and affection) – it was that he managed to express his concerns in such a uniquely poetic voice.

 It was a voice first recognised by John Lehmann when he accepted Sid’s earliest work for New Writing and then, in a very different age, by the countless viewers of When the Boat Comes In.
-He was, according to an anonymous TLS critic ‘a born writer with a poet’s eye and a rich sense of language.
+He was, according to an anonymous TLS critic ‘a born writer with a poet’s eye and a rich sense of language.’

 Because Sid was such a patently decent man there has been a tendency to look on his work as if it were that of some optimistic lightweight.
 Nothing could be further from the truth.
 All his novels have a dark seam of bleak realism.
 This is the old miner’s verdict on life in Day of the Sardine: